wdi-sg/gitbook-2018/02-js/js-functions/functions-extra.md

 1.1.5
   - create a function that converts a string into an array
   - sort the letters in alphabetical order
-  - convert the string back into an array
+  - convert the array back into a string

 1.1.6